leonskidev/range-ts/README.md

 > _"Most use cases **should not** prefer to use this over the built-in
 > `Array.prototype.slice` method, this is just a fancy wrapper around that."_

-Let's see how you'd implement the same thing using both methods:
+Let's see how you would implement the same thing using both methods:

 ```ts
 // native